-Another thing to note: almost all states with cannabis legalization require the entity filing for a license to exist within the state.
-Out-of-state owners can acquire cannabis commercial grow facilities or dispensaries, but they must operate within state lines to stay exempt from federal regulations.
+Additionally, states and municipalities have imposed local taxes on cannabis businesses, hoping to benefit from the growing demand.
+Lastly, it’s worth noting that almost all states with cannabis legalization require the entity filing for a cannabis license to be located within the state.
+While out-of-state owners can acquire cannabis commercial grow facilities or dispensaries, they must operate within state lines to stay exempt from federal regulations.

 Zoning commercial property for cannabis use